mjmiller41/sushi-near-me/_places/momokawa-new-york-ny.md

   name: "Momokawa"
   type: Restaurant
   links: http://www.momokawanyc.com/
 description: "Traditional techniques are used at this compact local restaurant for Japanese favorites.
-Looking for sushi in New York, New York?
-Check out Momokawa for a de..."
+Momokawa serves delicious sushi in New York, New York.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, delivery, lunch, and dinner."
 place_id: ChIJc_k9q8BYwokR_h64b37WXD8
 photos:
   - name: >-